agustinhenze/doit.debian/doc/index.rst

       }

-.. topic:: actions
+**actions**:

 - can be external programs (executed as shell commands) or python functions.
 - a single task may define more than one action.

+**task meta-data**:

+- task meta-data includes a description of input file for the *actions* (**dependencies**), and result files **targets**
+- there are many other meta-data fields to control how and when a task is executed...

 *doit* uses the task's meta-data to:

-.. topic:: cache task results
+.. topic:: cache task results (aka *incremental-builds*)

-   `doit` checks if the task is **up-to-date** and skips its execution if the task would produce the same result (cached) of a previous execution.
+   `doit` checks if the task is **up-to-date** and skips its execution if the task would produce the same result of a previous execution.

 .. topic:: correct execution order

    By checking the inter-dependency between tasks `doit` ensures that tasks will be execute in the correct order.

 .. topic:: parallel execution

    built-in support for parallel (threaded or multi-process) task execution (:ref:`more <parallel-execution>`)

 Traditional build-tools were created mainly to deal with compile/link